 Al Balid’s companion site is Samharam 30kms east of Salalah which was famed as a port for the trade in Frankincense, perhaps this is the start of the Frankincense Trail.
 As with Al Balid this is ideal as a late afternoon visit, though as it’s a good birdwatching location an arrival just after opening in the morning is also good.
 The site contains the ancient fortified town that flourished as a trading port between 300BC & 400AD.
 Below the walls is a vast natural creek, that is wonderful for birdwatching.

 ‘The Land of Frankincense’, my new book, explores key locations associated with Frankincense in Dhofar, including the four UNESCO World Heritage Sites.

 Locations such as Wadi Andhur, that few have heard of let alone visited, have their own chapter in this 182page Paperback book (& eBook); while the better-known sites, including Al Balid, are covered in more depth.

-In June the monsoon season, called the Khareef in Oman, is strengthen and will affect the mountains surrounding Salalah.
-The most accessible area is Wadi Darbat, north of Samharam.
+In June the monsoon season, called the Khareef in Oman, is strengthing and will affect the mountains surrounding Salalah.
+An accessible mountain area is Wadi Darbat, north of Samharam.
 Here in a beautiful valley trees cascade down to the valley floor and herds of camels, cows and goats create a bucolic atmosphere.
 Later in the month the seasonal lakes should be full and these attract wading birds such as heron and egrets.
-Unlike the other attractions Wadi Darbat has no entrance charge.
+Unlike the other attractions, Wadi Darbat has no entrance charge.